JustinGranof/PokemonDawn/README.md

 <ul>
 <li>If you choose to attack your pokemon will attack with a default move</li>
 <li>Choosing catch will allow you to choose a Pokeball to throw</li>
-<li>Choosing run will give you a chance to run away but beware sometimes you won't be able to escape</li>
+<li>Choosing run will give you a chance to run away but beware, sometimes you won't be able to escape</li>
 </ul>
 <h3>Healing Pokemon</h3>
 <img src="https://i.imgur.com/BMNaspV.png?1"/>